miracleray/eco-rodents/README.md

 * [**04-compare-PCAs.Rmd**](/Analysis/04-compare-PCAs.Rmd) Plots the full shape PCA versus shape residual PCAs colored by genus or by diet/locomotion.
 Tests for correlation between PC1 of the two datasets and runs Mantel tests comparing the entire morphospaces of both datasets. **Generates Figure 1 and Supplementary Figure TK.**
 * [**05-heatmap-both-datasets.Rmd**](/Analysis/05-heatmap-both-datasets.Rmd) Plots the `landvR` heatplots of shape changes over the PC axes for both allometric and residual datasets. **Generates Figures 2 and 3.**
 * [**06-test-modularity.Rmd**](/Analysis/06-test-modularity.Rmd) Tests modularity and integration using the modules defined for mammalian skulls in Goswami 2006 & 2007.
-Tests for global integration. **Generates Figure 4, Table 1, and Supplementary Figure TK.**
+Modularity tests include `geomorph` function `phylo.modularity`and pairwise Mantel tests of each moduel.
+Tests for global integration with `geomorph` function `globalIntegration`. **Generates Figure 4, Table 1, and Supplementary Figure TK.**
 * [**07-plot-phylomorph-dist.Rmd**](/Analysis/07-plot-phylomorph-dist.Rmd) Plots phylo-morphological distance plots for both the full shape and shape residual datasets. **Generates Figure 5.**

 ### Appendices